facebook/hhvm/hphp/runtime/ext_zend_compat/README.md

   referenced.
 * The EG(...) globals are defined, but most of them aren't read or set, so will just contain null pointers.
+* Persistent HashTables and zvals will not work.

 ## File structure